graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 ..
 Note:: Since the pipelined models always implement gradient accumulation, no gradient accumulation optimizer should be used in combination with pipelining.

+You can also find a practical example of this in the Graphcore tutorials repository:
+`Using pipelining for a simple model in TensorFlow <https://github.com/graphcore/tutorials/tree/sdk-release-2.3/feature_examples/tensorflow/pipelining>`_.

 Accumulation data type
 ______________________